ymcui/Chinese-BERT-wwm/README_EN.md

 ## News
+**2021/1/27 All models support TensorFlow 2 now.
+Please use transformers library to access them or download from https://huggingface.co/hfl**

-**2020/9/15 Our paper ["Revisiting Pre-Trained Models for Chinese Natural Language Processing"](https://arxiv.org/abs/2004.13922) is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.**
+2020/9/15 Our paper ["Revisiting Pre-Trained Models for Chinese Natural Language Processing"](https://arxiv.org/abs/2004.13922) is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.

 2020/8/27 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).